librenms/librenms/doc/CONTRIBUTING.md

   be merely aggregation in a distribution medium as per the last paragraph of the GPLv3 section 5 ("Conveying Modified Source Versions"), and because they are not combined with LibreNMS to form a larger program, the GPLv3 does not apply to them.
-This is not a legally binding ruling - it is simply a statement of our intent and current interpretation.
+This is not a legal ruling - it is simply a statement of our intent and current interpretation.

 Proposed workflow for submitting pull requests